Worthing Wildlife

 The project will enable residents and other volunteers to learn new skills and socialise whilst managing the space for wildlife.
 The area will eventually include a pond, wild flower meadow and a vegetable garden.

 The team are still looking for more volunteers, as well as donations of garden tools and storage.
-If this is something you are able to help with in anyway please contact one of the project leaders Sue Brown on 07968 574 932 or Hille Cook on 07901 751 200.
+If this is something you are able to help with in any way, please contact us using the details below.